zigomir/rubber_ring/README.md

-# Rubber Ring - simple CMS
+# Rubber Ring - simple content editable CMS

 Named by The Smiths [song](http://www.youtube.com/watch?v=Cpf6gJU3520).

 ## About

 This CMS helps you build editable pages fast.
-You define which content (`image`, `text`, `link`) should be editable for your users.
+You define which content (`image` or `text`) should be editable for your users.
 Limitation, that only developer sets what page parts are editable is good for keeping the design intact.
-It is basically backend for `contenteditable`.
+It is basically backend for simple `contenteditable`.
+When done editing, only static assets will be published to production server.

-## Benefits
+## Benefits over other content editable editors

 - optimized for developers and quick setup
 - simple to use for customers.
-True WSYIWYG.
+They should not be able to break design (a lot).
 - customer doesn't need application server and/or database.
 Only plain web server for static HTML serving will do.

 ### This CMS is not good for
-sites, where editor wants to create new pages and control each part of every page.
+sites, where **editor** wants to create new pages and control each part of every page.

 ## Used software
 *Current software prerequisites; made with*